 - Use the Indent and Outdent buttons in the left toolbar to create a collapsible row hierarchy.
 For example, you can use a hierarchy to group rows together by project, location, category.
 Learn more in our help article on Hierarchy: Indenting & Outdenting Rows

 - Press Shift + Spacebar to select the entire row of your active or selected cells.
 This makes it easy to delete or copy all row content at once.

 - Click in a cell and begin typing to add data to it.

-- To easily add or edit all cells in a row, open the Edit Row form by clicking the drop-down arrow next to a row's number.
+- To easily add or edit all cells in a row, open the Edit Row form by clicking the drop-down arrow next to the row number.